-The reason I bring it up is that my fellow Fuckin’ Fabulous Food Bloggers December challenge was to do a post based on a holiday movie.
-Mine is the Patrick Stewart version of A Christmas Carol.
+The reason I bring it up is that one of my favorite holiday movies is the Patrick Stewart version of A Christmas Carol.
 I’m sure they’ll be showing the movie on TV soon or you can download it on Amazon.

 This Mama’s tips on making Smoking Bishop in a slow cooker

-If you’re looking for inexpensive cinnamon sticks, check out the Hispanic section of Walmart.
+If you’re looking for inexpensive cinnamon sticks, check out the Hispanic section of your favorite store.
 The Badia brand spices are a terrific bargain.

 Slow Cooker Smoking Bishop

 - 5 oranges

 - 1 grapefruit